soroswap/zephyr-programs/README.md

 `public/mainnet.zephyr-tables.json`
 `public/testnet.zephyr-tables.json`

-## 2.- Do Catchup of Factory/Routers Smart Contracts
+## 2.- Do Catchup of Factory/Routers Smart Contracts in order to get All Pairs
+Currently this will work only for Soroswap
+First we need to be updated with all Pairs

 In one tab run
 ```bash